AlexLudwigITDienstleistungen/fritzbox_certification_update/README.md

 Call the script by a python interpreter without any parameters.

 ### Error control
-IF any error occurs it will be pastet to the console.
+IF any error occurs it will be pasted to the console.